daviddayer/Android-XDK-Messenger/README.md

 ## <a name="identityproviders"></a>Identity Providers

-Atlas Messenger uses the `AuthenticationProvider` interface to authenticate with various backends.
-Additional identity providers can integrate with Atlas Messenger by implementing `AuthenticationProvider` and using a custom login Activity.
+The XDK Messenger uses the `AuthenticationProvider` interface to authenticate with various backends.
+Additional identity providers can integrate with the XDK Messenger by implementing `AuthenticationProvider` and using a custom login Activity.

 ### <a name="provider"></a> Provider
 To use the sample app, you need to register your app on the [Dashboard] (https://developer.layer.com) and follow the guide to deploy the [Sample Identity Provider](https://github.com/layerhq/layer-identity-provider) backend on Heroku.
 In assets/LayerConfiguration.json, update the "name" and "app_id" to the values displayed on the dashboard; update the "identity_provider_url" to the URL of the sample app you deployed on Heroku.